Weave.js

 Scaffold the backend project

 First, create the backend server that will handle all the real-time synchronization using a Weave.js Store provider.
-In this case, we use the Weave.js Store WebSockets.
+In this case, use the Weave.js Store WebSockets.

 pnpm create weave-backend-app